Quechuan languages: Current status

 In 1975, Peru became the first country to recognize Quechua as one of its official languages.
 Ecuador conferred official status on the language in its 2006 constitution, and in 2009, Bolivia adopted a new constitution that recognized Quechua and several other indigenous languages as official languages of the country.

-The major obstacle to the usage and teaching of Quechuan languages is the lack of written materials, such as books, newspapers, software, and magazines.
+The major obstacle to the usage and teaching of Quechua languages is the lack of written materials, such as books, newspapers, software, and magazines.
 The Bible has been translated into Quechua and is distributed by certain missionary groups.
 Quechua, along with Aymara and minor indigenous languages, remains essentially a spoken language.

 In recent years, Quechua has been introduced in intercultural bilingual education (IBE) in Peru, Bolivia, and Ecuador.
 Even in these areas, the governments are reaching only a part of the Quechua-speaking populations.
 Some indigenous people in each of the countries are having their children study in Spanish for social advancement.

 Radio Nacional del Perú broadcasts news and agrarian programs in Quechua for periods in the mornings.

 Quechua and Spanish are now heavily intermixed in much of the Andean region, with many hundreds of Spanish loanwords in Quechua.
 Similarly, Quechua phrases and words are commonly used by Spanish speakers.
 In southern rural Bolivia, for instance, many Quechua words such as wawa (infant), misi (cat), waska (strap or thrashing), are as commonly used as their Spanish counterparts, even in entirely Spanish-speaking areas.
-Quechua has also had a profound influence on other native languages of the Americas, such as Mapuche.
+Quechua has also had a significant influence on other native languages of the Americas, such as Mapuche.

 Number of speakers

+It is difficult to measure the number of Quechua speakers.
 The number of speakers given varies widely according to the sources.
 The total in Ethnologue 16 is 10 million, primarily based on figures published 1987–2002, but with a few dating from the 1960s.
 The figure for Imbabura Highland Quechua in Ethnologue, for example, is 300,000, an estimate from 1977.

 The missionary organization FEDEPI, on the other hand, estimated one million Imbabura dialect speakers (published 2006).
 Census figures are also problematic, due to under-reporting.
 The 2001 Ecuador census reports only 500,000 Quechua speakers, compared to the estimate in most linguistic sources of more than 2 million.
 The censuses of Peru (2007) and Bolivia (2001) are thought to be more reliable.